Text and photo: Ann Sofie Kaalen

 Live Rykkje Lindgård, PhD coordinator adds “Having internationally acclaimed professors like Richard Bagozzi, Sundar Bharadwaj, Ajay Kohli join our solid team of Fred Selnes, Page Moreau, Dennis Arnett, Mayukh Dass, Luke Warlop, really sets the standard for our international goals and ambitions for this program.
 One of our main objectives moving forward is to provide the students with research stays abroad during the PhD period”.

 “I believe that the Marketing Management PhD programme at USN is a great program that offers a multitude of benefits, with resources, network opportunities, and flexibility that allow us to produce the best research.
-And while starting a doctoral degree in any field is an ambitious endeavor, and requires a lot of hard work and devotion, I believe that USN is a great place to get training and experience to become a successful researcher”, Iryna concludes.
+And while starting a doctoral degree in any field is an ambitious endeavour, and requires a lot of hard work and devotion, I believe that USN is a great place to get training and experience to become a successful researcher”, Iryna concludes.